O'Toole releases Pride video as small number of MPs oppose bill to ban conversion therapy | ExBulletin

 Beginning in 1992, Canada imposed a lifetime ban on blood donations from men having sex with men after thousands of Canadians became infected with HIV and hepatitis C through contaminated blood products.
 This policy changed in 2013 to allow it if the donor abstained from being sexually active with another man for at least five years.
 This period fell to one year and finally three months in 2019.

-The Liberal government has said the policy is not one set by Health Canada, but rather by Canadian Blood Services a longtime agency.
+The Liberal government has said the policy was not set by Health Canada, but rather by Canadian Blood Services – an extended agency.

 At a special press conference, Duncan and Conservative health critic Michelle Rempel Garner announced that they had sent a letter to Federal Health Minister Patty Hajdu, urging her to end the ban altogether under the Food and Drugs Act. , which would fulfill a promise that the Liberals campaigned twice.

-“It is not our job to stand up for human rights and to call for discrimination and stigma where they exist,” said Duncan, who is gay.
+“It is not our job to stand up for human rights and to call for discrimination and stigma where it exists,” said Duncan, who is gay.

 Rempel Garner says that when it comes to Pride and LGBTQ rights, the Conservatives are focused on action.
 It also reflected on how far the party has come.

-“I had a moment standing here, Eric was here talking about it a few minutes ago, I will always remember that moment because we have come a long way.”
+“I had a moment standing here, Eric was upstairs talking about it a few minutes ago – I will always remember that moment because we have come a long way.”

 This report by The Canadian Press was first published on June 1, 2021